ILLIXR/illixr_android/README.md

 ### Provide App permissions

-1. The application needs permissino to read and write files.
+1. The application needs permission to read and write files.
 Go to setting in the Android phone, search for native-activity.
 In the application details go to the permissions section.
 It will show all the permission that are denied to the application.
 Click on them to allow the app these permissions.
 This step may look different based on the specific phone model.

+2. If you are using the Android IMU CAM plugin, you will also need to enable the Camera permission for the application to work.

 ### App Configuration